ZubairSharif21/Eric-blogging/README.md

 ## Technologies

-I'm proud to share some of the technologies I've used to create the BKBlog app.
+I'm proud to share some of the technologies I've used to create the Eric Blog app.

 -   **[Laravel 10](#laravel)**
 -   **[Livewire 3](#livewire)**